mitranim/js/doc/iter/mapDict.md

 Similar to {{link iter map}} but for dicts.

 * The input must be either {{link lang isNil nil}} or a {{link lang isStruct struct}}.
 Nil is considered `{}`.
-* The output is always a {{link lang npo plain dict}} with the same keys but altered values.
+* The output is always a {{link lang Emp plain dict}} with the same keys but altered values.
 * The mapping function receives only one argument: each value.

 ```js